-To practise dentistry in Ontario, you must apply for a certificate of registration (licence) and have your application approved by RCDSO.
+To practise dentistry in Ontario, you must apply for a certificate of registration (licence), pay the required fees,have your application approved, then be issued a certificate of registration by the RCDSO.

 How do I apply?

 Use our online applicant portal to fill out your application, upload documents, pay the required fees and submit it to the College.

 First review the information on our website to understand the application process, our requirements and your responsibilities as an applicant.
 Once you complete the application, a document checklist will be generated, specific to you.